zhanglabtools/STADiffuser/README.md

-# STADiffuser: versatile deep generative model for high fidelity simulation of spatial transcriptomics
+# STADiffuser: a versatile deep generative model for high fidelity simulation of spatial transcriptomics

 ## Table of Contents
 - [Overview](#overview)